 Student Life allows student organizations to apply for office space through the Office Space Allocation Committee (OSAC).
 Designated spaces are assigned in the Michigan League, Michigan Union, Pierpont Commons, and Trotter Multicultural Center.
 The assignment of office space to a student organization in these facilities is considered to be a privilege, not a right.

-Any MSA-recognized student organization can reserve a meeting room in the unions.
+Any CSG-recognized student organization can reserve a meeting room in the unions.
 For event planning in any of the union buildings please check out this helpful student meeting planning guide.

 The Unions also house several organization support services, all dedicated to helping student organizations to achieve their goals and realize their visions.